ghostFaceKillah/vslam/README.md

 ![render](imgs/gui.gif)

-There is a bit of normal frontend noise, but it generally works :)
+There is a bit of normal frontend noise, but it generally works well :)

 Installing
 ----------

-I tend to use virtualenvs with minimal wrapping in `pipenv`.
+I recommend using `pipenv`.

 ```
+python -m pip install pipenv
-pipenv --python 3.10
+pipenv --python 3.10   # this assumes that you have python 3.10 installed
 pipenv shell
 pip install -r requirements.txt
 ```